hualin-ok/hualin-ok.github.io/workshops.md

 ## Data/Software Workshops @ OSU

-> I am serving as an instructor at OSU Carpentry Organization.
-Our workshops teach researchers and students how to use open-source software tools and computing resources such as R, Python, OpenRefine, and Git, using Software Carpentry and Data Carpentry organizations’ learning materials.
+> I am interested in applying statistical software such as Stata, Mplus, R, SAS, and Python in research and teaching.
+I am a certificated instructor by [Data Carpentry](https://datacarpentry.org/) and am teaching workshops for graduate studens and faculty to use open-source software tools and computing resources such as R, Python, OpenRefine, and Git at [OSU Carpentry Organization](https://osu-carpentry.github.io/).

 ### R Online Workshops
 > Data manipulation, analysis, and visualization in R